Report noisy neighbours

 - Sounding alarms

 When noise from a neighbour becomes a nuisance, we suggest approaching the neighbour first to speak with them about it.
 This usually resolves the problem quickly and is a better long term solution.

 - Tell the person concerned that noise coming from their property is causing a problem as they may be unaware of this

 - Please ensure you are calm, fair and open when discussing problems and ask for co-operation.

-Should the situation not improve after speaking with your neighbour or if you do not feel confident about approaching them directly you can ask us to investigate.
-Please fill out the online form.
+Should the situation not improve after speaking with your neighbour or if you do not feel confident about approaching them directly you can contact us to see if it's something we can investigate.

 If you want to complain about new road traffic noise please contact Highways England 0300 123 5000